rajinder-yadav/micro_test/README.md

 #include "micro-test.hpp"
 ```

-Create an instance of MicroTest::TestRunner, it's a good idea to use the name 'test' as it will become very obvious when you see the code examples.
+Create an instance of **MicroTest::TestRunner**, it's a good idea to use the name **'test'** as it will become very obvious when you see the code examples.

 ```C++
 MicroTest::TestRunner test;
 ```
 ## Pass/Fail Testing
-For each test, use the following template, note we assign a string to object 'test', an instance of TestRunner.
+For each test, use the following template.
+As good test writers, we assign a string to object 'test', an instance of TestRunner.
+This serves two purposes:

+1. The message displayed during the test run.
+1. Documents the test it covers in the code block.

 ```C++
 test = "Description of testing being performed";